 1. Lagoa do Congro

-Lagoa do Congro is a lagoon with crystal clear waters, peaceful and charming.
-This place is far from being a tourist destination but is one of my favourite places in the island.
+Lagoa do Congro is a peaceful and charming lagoon with crystal clear water.
+This place is far from being a tourist destination but is one of my favourite places on the island.

 How to visit Lagoa do Congro?

 When you find a sign indicating “Lagoa do Congro“, leave the main road and then follow the byroad that will turn into a dirt road.
 After 900 metres, you’ll find another sign of “Lagoa do Congro”.
 There, you should leave your car and walk 300 metres through a path in the woods until you get to the lagoon.

 From the viewpoint Miradouro do Pico do Ferro you’ll have the opportunity to enjoy breathtaking views over the lagoon Lagoa das Furnas and the calderas Caldeiras das Furnas, where locals cook the “cozido à portuguesa” (Portuguese stew) in ovens powered by volcanic activity.
 If you want to try this speciality, you should make a reservation the day before.

 3. Lagoa das Furnas and Caldeiras das Furnas

 You can visit Lagoa das Furnas and Caldeiras das Furnas before or after having a good meal in Furnas.
 If you want to visit Caldeira das Furnas, you’ll have to pay a symbolic amount.